Length of stay: 4 days

 Day 4: Grinnell Glacier

 Our last day at Glacier National Park.
-We decided to spend it over in Many Glacier which is reputed to be prime grizzly territory.
+We decided to spend it over in Many Glacier which is reputed to be prime grizzly bear territory.
 So much so that the Iceberg Lake trail remained closed over the past couple of weeks due to bears frequenting the area.
-Instead we decided to hike to Grinnell Glacier.
+Instead we decided to hike up to Grinnell Glacier.
+Since this is one of the most popular trails in the park, it is heavily trafficked by hikers.
+So we weren’t too concerned about encountering a bear.

-About 0.6km towards the end there is a rest area complete with some benches and a pit toilet.
-The final stretch was the steepest, but the most rewarding as the view from up top is the best.
+The elevation gain for the first stretch is quite gradual.
+The sweeping vistas into the valley only get better the further you proceed.
+The final stretch of the trail was the steepest, but the most rewarding as the view from up top is the best.
 Sure, the glacier isn’t nearly as impressive as in former years (it has shrunk to barely anything), but the iceberg lagoon was stunning.
-While we were taking a break here we watched two dudes hop across some of the icebergs for a “cool” picture.
-One of them even took a polar dip into the lagoon.
-We gladly watched from the shoreline.

-On our return trip back to our car we encountered this massive bighorn sheep.
-He strolled along on the hiking trail and we followed him (from a safe distance) for at least 20 minutes or so until we could find a spot to safely pass him.
+On our return journey, we encountered this massive bighorn sheep who was blocking the path.
+A group of us slowly followed him (from a safe distance of course) for at least 20 minutes or so until we could find a spot to safely pass him.

 And if that isn’t enough bear activity when we returned to our campsite there was a black bear in the berry bushes in the campsite across from us!
 Once again, the rangers were there in no time to remind everyone to keep their campsite free of food, dishes, pots, and anything and everything that might have come into contact with food.

 We waited a bit to make dinner (we didn’t want to have to share with the bear).
-And afterwards walked to to the amphitheatre at our campgrounds for the evening ranger program on the deer and wolf cycle.
+Afterward eating, we walked to the amphitheatre at our campground to attend the evening ranger program on the deer and wolf cycle.

 Day 5: Grizzly Bear Sighting